HexHive/retrowrite/demos/kernel_demo/README_FUZZ.md

 # Run fuzzing campaing

-This is a description of how to run a fuzzing campaign on a out-of-tree kernel modules with the demo module.
+This is a description of how to run a fuzzing campaign for an out-of-tree kernel module with the demo module.

-It contain information about how to add the module into the kernel/syzkaller image, and all the config file needed.
+It contains information about how to add the module into the kernel/syzkaller image, and all the config files needed.

 To run properly this demo you will need to run [fuzzing/setup_fuzz.sh](/fuzzing/setup_fuzz.sh) script before.

 (Bonus)
-Here are few usefull link about kernel module :
+Here are few useful links about kernel modules:
 - <https://www.kernel.org/doc/Documentation/kbuild/modules.txt>
 - <http://tldp.org/LDP/lkmpg/2.6/html/lkmpg.html>
 - <https://www.cs.bham.ac.uk/~exr/teaching/lectures/systems/07_08/kernelProgramming.php>